Thank You Thank You for all the love and support with my marathon! It seriously means so much!

 13. Here’s the formula for a great long run: eat a great dinner the night before, drink a lot of water the day before, get a good night’s sleep, go out when the temp is about 50-60 degrees.
 Plan your run accordingly!

 14. Around mile 6-8 you’re going to need some fueling stuff.
-I love Shot Bloks, some people love Gu, try a couple things and don’t cheat yourself out of taking these- they make a huge difference!
+I loved Shot Bloks, some people love Gu, but my current favorite is a more natural Honey Stingers.
+Try a couple of things and don’t cheat yourself out of taking these, they make a huge difference!

 15. If you lose weight, or increase in speed get fitted for shoes again!
 I found I hit in a different spot half way through training (because I got faster!) and I needed different support.
 Most people have a shift in what they need the more they train.